Pupwiz/my-debian/experiments/overlayroot/README.md

   Submitted patch to Ubuntu (link on Github in README) and forked and patched on Github.

-- Have to install it from sources, patched package for Ubuntu onto Debian.
+- Had to install it from sources, patched package for Ubuntu onto Debian.
-  Need to handle logs, it's better persist them.
+  Need to handle logs, it's better to persist them.

 - Not clear how to deal with /var.
 It's better to make it read-only, so that some apps (apt, for instance) won't leave system in inconsistent state, when